Calvin Stephens: Professional career

 Stephens was selected by the New England Patriots in the third round (56th overall) of the 1991 NFL draft.

 During training camp of his rookie year in 1991, Stephens tore his triceps muscle and spent the entire season on the injured reserve list.
 He returned for the 1992 season, appearing in 13 games and starting once.
-He was released by the Patriots in August 1993 during roster cutdowns.
+The Patriots released him in August 1993 during roster cutdowns.
 He was briefly claimed off waivers by the San Diego Chargers later that month but was released before the start of the regular season.

 Personal life

-Stephens majored in criminal justice at South Carolina.
-Known for his remarkable strength—reportedly bench-pressing over 500 pounds—he was described by teammates as a “gentle giant” both on and off the field.
+Stephens majored in criminal justice at the University of South Carolina.
+He was known by his teammates for his strength, reportedly bench-pressing over 500 pounds, and was described by them as a “gentle giant” both on and off the field.

 He died on June 8, 2010, in Mount Holly, North Carolina, at age 42.

 Legacy

-Though his professional career was brief, Stephens is remembered in his hometown of Kings Mountain and among South Carolina Gamecocks fans as a powerful and dedicated blocker who inspired teammates through his perseverance and quiet leadership.
+Though his professional career was brief, Stephens is remembered in his hometown of Kings Mountain and among South Carolina Gamecocks fans as a blocker who inspired teammates through his perseverance and quiet leadership.